not-empty/ala-microframework-php/README.md

 **You can use `/health/key` uri to generate this keys or use another value if you want.**

-Using [Postman](https://www.postman.com/downloads/) to consulting the routes created throw this two files.
+Using [Postman](https://www.postman.com/downloads/) to consulting the routes created and put the new routes.

 `lumen_ala.postman_collection.json`
 `lumen_ala.postman_environment.json`